raphaelsalaja/cambio/packages/cambio/README.md

 # Cambio

+# Introduction

+Cambio is a simple shared animation component for React.

 Cambio simplifies shared animations in React by removing the complexity that many developers face when setting up these interactions.
 By eliminating boilerplate code, it streamlines both implementation and maintenance workflows.

 Built on [Base UI's](https://base-ui.com/) accessible primitives and [Motion's](https://motion.dev/) powerful animation library, Cambio ensures your animations are both performant and inclusive by default.

+---

 # Installation